 Core Regulatory Framework

-- Directive 2002/46/EC on food supplements: This specific directive sets out rules for vitamins, minerals, and other substances used in supplements.
+- Directive 2002/46/EC on food supplements: Sets rules for vitamins, minerals, and other ingredients.

-- Regulation (EC) No 1924/2006 on nutrition and health claims: This strictly controls any claims made on packaging.
+- Regulation (EC) No 1924/2006 on nutrition and health claims: Strictly controls what claims you can make.

-- Regulation (EU) No 609/2013 on food for specific groups: While primarily for other categories, it reinforces general labeling principles.
+- Regulation (EU) No 609/2013 on food for specific groups: Reinforces general labeling principles.

 Mandatory Labeling Information